ygutmann/QA-Portfolio/README.md

 # QA Portfolio – Yehuda Gutmann

 This repository serves as my QA portfolio and showcases my skills in:

 - Manual testing
 - Test design techniques
-- Basic test automation
+- Test automation
 - API testing fundamentals

 The goal of this portfolio is to demonstrate my testing mindset, structured thinking, and ability to design effective and meaningful test scenarios.

 ---

-## Repository Structure

-- **Manual testing**
-  - Test plans, test cases, and test reports
-- **Test design**
-  - Decision tables, boundary value analysis, equivalence partitioning
-- **Automation**
-  - Basic automation projects using Playwright + Pytest
-- **API testing**
+## ⭐ Featured Automation Project

+### 🔹 Wolt Automation Project (Playwright + Python)

+End-to-end UI automation project for the Wolt website, focusing on real-world user flows and negative scenarios.

-  - API test examples and collections
+- Built using **Playwright**, **Python**, and **Pytest**

-Each folder contains a short README explaining the testing approach.

----

-## Tools & Technologies
-- Manual Testing
-- Playwright
-- Pytest
-- Postman
-- SQL
-- Git & GitHub

----

-## Notes
-This portfolio is continuously updated as I progress and learn.
+- Implements **Page Object Model (POM)**
+- Covers address search flows and invalid input handling
+- Designed as a maintainable and scalable automation project

+🔗 Repository: https